Kamchatka: Diverse Wildlife and Volcanic Landscapes

 MOSQUITOS: Expect that there will be mosquitos.
 You should have plenty of mosquito repellent and a mosquito net for your head.

 SLEEPING GEAR: You will need to bring your own sleeping bag, sleeping pad, bag liner, and camp pillow.
 The sleeping bag should be rated for 20-30°F (-6 to -1°C) temperatures, here’s an example of a sleeping bag that should do fine in the temperatures we are expecting.
-For something a bit more substantial, here’s one that Andy owns and uses And here is a sleeping pad.
+For something a bit more substantial, here’s one that we like.
+And here is a sleeping pad.
 For a pillow, we can recommend this one , and for the liner, this is a good option.
 You will use these items for 8 of the nights so it’s an important thing to consider and get right.
 We do understand that traveling with this extra gear isn’t easy.
 A sleeping bag and mattress can be rented for you in Kamchatka, at a cost of $60 USD.
 If you rent, you will still want to bring a camp pillow and sleeping bag liner.

 What to Bring and How to Prepare for Your Workshop